-This addendum of the Sutton School Safeguarding and Safeguarding and Child Protection Policy contains details of our individual safeguarding arrangements during this time.
+This revised addendum of the Sutton Primary School Safeguarding and Child Protection Policy contains details of our individual safeguarding arrangements when schools need to close due to a lockdown, to protect all children, whether attending school or remaining at home, from harm and abuse.

-Sutton Primary School is committed to ensuring the safety and wellbeing of all its students
+Sutton Primary School is committed to ensuring the safety and wellbeing of all its students and will ensure compliance with Keeping Children Safe in Education (KCSIE) which remains in force throughout the response to coronavirus (COVID-19).